CERT-Polska/mwdblib/docs/datamodel.rst

 Data model
 ===============

-Malwarecage organizes malware-related data using object model, which has been evolved from years of malware analysis and research in CERT.pl.
+MWDB organizes malware-related data using object model, which has been evolved from years of malware analysis and research in CERT.pl.
 Objects are defined by set of attributes and relations including few loose conventions described below.
 The model is still being developed, so it could change a bit over time.

 Object types
 ------------

-In Malwarecage model, we can distinguish three types of objects:
+In MWDB model, we can distinguish three types of objects:

 - **Files** (sometimes called *samples*) are representing malware samples in various forms - executable files, memory dumps, archives etc.
 - **Configs** containing structured malware data.
 These can be static configurations ripped from malware samples or parsed dynamic configurations from C&C servers, kept in JSON-like format.